 - Section 72 of the Business Practices and Consumer Protection Act speaks to a borrower’s entitlement to a mortgage discharge.
 Section 16 of the Disclosure of the Cost of Consumer Credit Regulation states that a financial institution can charge a maximum fee of $75 for a mortgage discharge.

-Consumer Protection BC is the regulator of a variety of sectors and specific consumer transactions in the province.
-Our mandate is to license and inspect our regulated businesses, respond to consumer inquiries, investigate alleged violations of consumer protection laws, and to classify all general release motion pictures.
+Consumer Protection BC is a not-for-profit regulator responsible for overseeing certain industries and specific consumer transactions in the province.
+Their mandate is to license and inspect their regulated businesses, respond to consumer inquiries, investigate alleged violations of consumer protection laws, and classify all general release motion pictures.

-For more information about our organization, to read our recent enforcement actions, and to learn about our inspection and complaint-handling processes, please visit our corporate website at www.consumerprotectionbc.ca.
-You can also follow us on Facebook, Instagram and YouTube or read our blog for valuable consumer tips and resources.
+For more information about Consumer Protection BC, to read their recent enforcement actions, and to learn about their inspection and complaint-handling processes, please visit their website at www.consumerprotectionbc.ca.
+You can also follow them on Facebook, Instagram and YouTube or read their blog for valuable consumer tips and resources.